The History of REACH

-Others who have volunteered their time on the REACH board through the years were, Linda Fugleberg, Karen Buchan, Glenn Knudson, Arlo Leedahl, Jeff & Sue Mueller, Steve & Bonnie Melquist, Doug & Michelle Roise, Shawn & Robyn Carlson, and Jeff & Dawn Kukert.
+Others who have volunteered their time on the REACH board through the years were, Linda Fugleberg, Karen Buchan, Glenn Knudson, Arlo Leedahl, Jim Walter, Jeff & Sue Mueller, Steve & Bonnie Melquist, Doug & Michelle Roise, Shawn & Robyn Carlson, and Jeff & Dawn Kukert.

 The present REACH board of directors is Jason & Allison Pettys and Todd & Sheila Vagle.
 REACH has no paid positions.
 The volunteer time and effort of the families that join make our organization successful.